santiagohenn/ddbb-sandbox/README.md

 3. Add MySQL database service
 4. Set environment variables in Render dashboard
 5. Deploy automatically on push

+Render and similar hosts also run the build step; ensure `npm run build` is present in the build command or add it to `package.json` as shown above.

 ## 📝 Environment Variables